Costa Favolosa Cruise Review

 Photo Department

 Costa was experimenting with facial recognition software for browsing photos on our previous sailing, but that wasn’t available here.
-Overall, we didn’t care about the photos since we’ve seen them many times before.
-We also don’t like that all those unbought photos would end up in a recycle bin at the end of the cruise.
+We didn’t care about the photos since we’d seen them many times.
+We also don’t like that all those unbought photos would be in a recycle bin at the end of the cruise.

 The Costa Club

 The C Club is Costa’s loyalty program.
 We call it the Costa Club.
 It offers good perks, especially once you reach the Gold level.
-But even at the Blue level, you can have some good discounts on board as well as future cruises, so it is worth joining it.
-The membership is not automatic like most American cruise lines; it requires you to sign up.
+But even at the Blue level, you can have some good discounts on board and future cruises, so it is worth joining it.
+The membership is not automatic like on most American cruise lines; it requires you to sign up.
 The signup process is simple and quick, though, and it is free.

 The cruise we just took on the Costa Favolosa was a special Costa Club cruise.
 This cruise was dedicated to Club members and had special events, food, and excursions.
 They had the two usual parties: the first one was for all the members, and the second one, the VIP party, was for the Gold and Platinum.
-Because there were a lot of Gold and Platinum members on board, they had to have two VIP parties, and we were invited to both.
+Because many Gold and Platinum members were on board, they had to have two VIP parties, and we were invited to both.

 C Club party

 Now, it also seemed that they had a lot of special events just for Platinum members, so we were not invited to those.
-Another thing that was worth mentioning was the fact that being Gold members, we were invited to do a bridge tour where the Captain personally showed us around.
-However, it was possible that we were invited because we were in a suite.
+Another thing worth mentioning was that being Gold members, we were invited to do a bridge tour where the Captain personally showed us around.
+However, we might have been invited because we were in a suite.
 No phones or cameras were allowed, so we didn’t have the usual photos.

-One thing that we’ve never liked about the C Club is the fact that the points we acquire when getting on cruises expire.
+One thing we’ve never liked about the C Club is that the points we acquire when getting on cruises expire.
 We don’t know of any other cruise with expiring points.
-Now, some cruise lines go to the extreme — once you cruise enough times, you reach a certain level, and you get it for life.
+Now, some cruise lines go to the extreme — once you cruise enough times, you reach a certain level and get it for life.
 That’s amazing, but then you end up with many people at the top level.

-Other cruise lines have it better by letting travelers keep their status by cruising two to three times a year.
-If they stop cruising after three years or more, they lose their status.
+Other cruise lines have it better by letting travelers keep their status by cruising twice to thrice a year.
+They lose their status if they stop cruising after three years or more.
 That, to us, is a perfect balance.

 But losing points AFTER spending tens of thousands of dollars yearly just doesn’t sit well with us.